txusser/simpet/README.md

 # simpet
 # Developed by Jesús Silva-Rodríguez 2019
-# Health Research Institute of Santiago de Compostela
+# Qubiotech Health Intelligence SL

 The SIMPET project is intended to allow to setup and launch MC simulation on a simple way.
 It provides functionalities to: